wp-plugins/media-library-assistant/readme.txt

 * `pdf`: The Document Information Dictionary (D.I.D.)and XMP metadata, if any, embedded in a PDF file.
 For this category, you can code any of the nine D.I.D. entries (Title, Author, Subject, Keywords, Creator, Producer, CreationDate, ModDate, Trapped).
 For many documents there is also a rich collection of additional metadata stored in XMP Metadata Streams.
 * `iptc`: The IPTC (International Press Telecommunications Council) metadata, if any, embedded in the image file.
 * `exif`: The EXIF (EXchangeable Image File) metadata, if any, embedded in a JPEG DCT or TIFF Rev 6.0 image file.
-* `template: A Content Template, which lets you compose a value from multiple substitution parameters and test for empty values, choosing among two or more alternatives or suppressing output entirely.
+* `template`: A Content Template, which lets you compose a value from multiple substitution parameters and test for empty values, choosing among two or more alternatives or suppressing output entirely.
 See the plugin documentation for details.

 <h4>NEW!
 Metadata in PDF documents</h4>